-The RST button on the front panel can be used in three different situations:
+The RST button can be used in three different scenarios:

-- Reboot the router: Hold the RST button for less than 4 seconds, the router will be restarted. - Factory reset restore the default configuration: Hold the RST button for more than 4 seconds.
-The PWR LED turns off and on again.
-We recommend holding down the RST button for 1 second after turning on the PWR LED on the front panel. - Emergency factory reset If the router is unable to boot up due to the bad configuration, turn off the router (disconnect the power supply).
-Push and hold the RST button, turn on the router and hold the RST button for at least 10 seconds.
-This will return the configuration of the router to the default one. - It is recommended to back up the settings of the router configuration, prior to performing the factory reset of the router.
-Note that resetting of the router reset the whole configuration to the default state. - It is necessary to use a narrow screwdriver or any other small tool to press the RST button.
+- Reset: Hold the RST button for less than 4 seconds; the router will reboot, applying its customized configuration.
+The router reset can be initiated by clicking the Reboot menu item in the router web GUI. - Factory Reset: To restore the default factory configuration of the router, press and hold the RST button for more than 4 seconds.
+After that, the PWR LED turns off and on again.
+We recommend holding the RST button for 1 second after turning on the PWR LED. - Emergency Factory Reset: If the router cannot boot up due to the incorrect configuration, turn off the router (disconnect the power supply).
+Then, push and hold the RST button, turn on the router and hold the RST button for at least 10 seconds.
+The router configuration will be set to the default one. - It is necessary to use a narrow screwdriver or any other small tool to press the RST button.

-Figure 10: Resetting the Router
+Figure 20: Resetting the Router